apify/crawlee/README.md

 Note that the `Apifier.main()` function does not need to be used at all, it is provided merely for user convenience.
-The same activity can be performed using the lower-level functions described in the following paragraphs.
+The same activity can be performed using the lower-level functions described in the following sections.

 ### Context